How Dangerous Is Genetic Engineering (GMOs)?

-The Possible Effects of Playing with Plant’s DNA
+Genetic Engineering & the Possible Effects of Playing with Plant DNA

 To be clear, our discussion on genetic engineering does not refer to selective breeding.
 This age-old practice is a natural method of promoting the reproduction of plants with desirable features.
 Selective breeding is a slower but safer way of steering crop genetics in a more fruitful direction (pun intended)—and this is not what we’re talking about here.